 - “It seems like you’re having a particularly hard moment.”

 - “It makes a lot of sense that you are stressed.”

 - “You have a lot on your plate.”

 - “Sounds like you’re having a really tough time right now.”

 - “I’m so sorry to hear you’re struggling right now.”

 - “That must be really difficult to cope with.”

 Speaking up can be a challenging step — let them know it’s a good one.
 Also show you’re there to support them.

-It’s often not easy for a person to admit they’re struggling.
-Say you’re glad they opened up to you and acknowledge that taking such a step isn’t easy.
+It’s not always easy for a person to admit that they’re struggling.
+Let them know that you’re glad they opened up to you and acknowledge that taking such a step may not have been easy.
 Let them know they’re doing the right thing by putting words to their feelings.

 Appreciate sounds like…